A year ago I watched Fight Club, so now I’m watching Fight Club again as a reminder how much I’ve grown.

 You have $500,000 in an investment account.
 You can withdraw $20,000 the first year ($500,000 x 0.04).
 Then you forget about the 4% rule and increase your withdrawal each year by the prior years inflation rate.
 Let’s say inflation is 3% so in the second year you withdraw $20,600 ($20,000 x 1.03).
 And so on.

-I always told myself I’d be financially independent when I had $1 million because I spent around $40,000 a year and that’s 4% of $1 million.
+I always told myself I’d be financially independent with $1 million because I spent about $40,000 per year.
+That’s 4% of $1 million.

-When I finally convinced myself to quit my job my investment accounts could support a 3% withdrawal.
+When I finally convinced myself to quit my 9-5 job the investments could support a 3% withdrawal, and now that I’m a couple years into early retirement I’m withdrawing a measly 2%.
+What’s going on?

-Two things are happening.
-First, I didn’t realize how much “work” was costing me: commuting every day, buying new “work clothes”, paying for convenience.
+Well, two things are happening.
+First of all, I didn’t realize how much “work” was costing me: commuting every day, buying new “work clothes”, paying for convenience.

-I knew I was overthinking retiring early because I overthink everything to an absurd degree, and the 2% withdrawal confirms that.
+I knew I was overthinking quitting because I overthink everything to an absurd degree, and the 2% withdrawal confirms that.

-Because when you multiply your spending by 25 you start seeing that becoming financially independent isn’t about how much money you have, it’s about how much you spend, because how much you spend determines how much you need.
+Because when you multiply your spending by 25 you start seeing that becoming financially independent isn’t about how much money you have, it’s about how much you spend.
+How much you spend determines how much you need.

 Here, let me show you: